markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 145 files with 16,179 lines of code that haven’t been ported, so there is still long way to go.
+There are 143 files with 15,639 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 4 October 2020

+- Port `IEReadingViewParser` from `IEReadingViewParser.java`

 ### 3 October 2020